(Oh, those offal, earful, oreful, puns! Cæsar and de sister!)

 Roller-cam brakes were developed by Charlie Cunningham, one of the Marin County, California mountain-bike pioneer bicycle builders.
 Roller-cam brakes were first sold by Wilderness Trail bikes, and were made in quantity by SunTour.

 Check the brake shoe adjustment frequently due to their migrating higher and higher up on the rims.
-If you don't keep on top of the adjustment, they will eventually start rubbing on the tire sidewall.
+If you don't keep on top of the adjustment, the brake shoes will eventually start rubbing on the tire sidewall.
 Many thousands of tires have been ruined by this.
-Also, as the shoes wear, the transition point from low to high mechanical advantage gets farther from the rim, and eventually the cam may run out of travel, and so the brake shoe travel also must be adjusted..
+Also, as the shoes wear, the transition point from low to high mechanical advantage gets farther from the rim, and eventually the cam may run out of travel, and so the brake shoe travel also must be adjusted.